Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-Kosmos II departed New York again on Oct.
-18-1942 and is listed in station 22 of Convoy HX 212.
-As can be seen when following the link, several other Norwegian ships also took part; Abraham Lincoln being the Vice Commodore vessel.
+As mentioned, Kosmos II had arrived New York from the U.K. on Oct.
+11-1942.
+She departed New York again on Oct.
+18 and is listed in station 22 of Convoy HX 212.
+As can be seen when following the link, several Norwegian ships took part, the captain of Abraham Lincoln acting as Vice Commodore.
+The Commodore's report on the passage is also available for this convoy.
 Kosmos II had a cargo of 21 000 tons crude oil, as well as 3 landing craft*, 8 aircraft and large cases of equipment for the latter.
 Captain at that time was Milliam Kihl.

-She was torpedoed amidships, starboard wingtank No. 3 by U-606 (Döhler) on Oct.
-28-1942, position 55 15N 28 10W.
+On Oct.
+28, she was torpedoed amidships, starboard wingtank No. 3 by U-606 (Döhler), position 55 15N 28 10W.
 According to a report presented at the subsequent hearings this attack took place at 02:30 (**).
 The explosion rendered her steering inoperable and the deck cargo (aircraft) was set on fire.
 The situation became very difficult in that the Greek passengers on board started launching the lifeboats in a panic, and 2 of the boats were destroyed.
 When things were finally under control, the captain did give the order to lower the lifeboats and 4 were successfully launched with about 100 people.
 All they had left on board Kosmos II was a motorboat and 2 small workboats, as well as 10 rafts.
 The people in the lifeboats were picked up by the British D/S Barrwhin and some of the escorting corvettes, and the lifeboats were later seen drifting off.

 Maritime hearings were held in Liverpool on Nov.
 6-1942 with 1st Engineer Larsen, 4th Mate Andersen and Able Seaman Holm Hansen (helmsman) appearing, and in Glasgow on Nov.
 11-1942 with the 2nd mate (duty on bridge, 1st attack), Boatswain Studsrød, Able Seaman Holtan and Able Seaman Paulsen appearing.